wireservice/agate/docs/cookbook/compute.rst

         def prepare(self, table):
             """
-            Verify the comparison column is a TextColumn.
+            Verify the column is text.
             """
             column = table.columns[self._column_name]

-            if not isinstance(column, agate.TextColumn):
+            if not isinstance(column.data_type, agate.Text):
-                raise agate.UnsupportedComputationError(self, column)
+                raise agate.DataTypeError('Can only be applied to Text data.')

         def run(self, row):
             """